I know I’m not alone.

 Slack is not the answer if your slack message is longer than two sentences OR the response required takes more than 1 minute.
 Please don’t use it.

 Slack is often misused as a way of tracking work rather than just an easy way to communicate quickly.
 I love that Slack can track conversations with individuals.
-However, Slack should come with an instruction book on when to use it.
+However, Slack should have an instruction book on when to use it.
 And when not to use it.

 Rule #3: Meetings are not the enemy